top of page

 Empirical research shows that reduced cognitive flexibility under stress is associated with poorer task performance in military-relevant environments (Jamro et al., 2025).

-Why High-Stress Environments Amplify Cognitive Rigidity
+The Impact of High-Stress Environments on Cognitive Rigidity

 Operational stress alters both physiological and cognitive functioning.
 Elevated arousal increases reliance on heuristic-based processing while reducing cognitive resources available for updating decisions (Sekel et al., 2023).